codeuniversity/code-idp/README.md

 ```sh
 yarn docker:start-database
 ```
-This will create a new database container with the name `backstage_postgres` and it exposes the port 5433 <- this is done on purpose in case somebody has postgres running locally.
+This will create a new database container with the name `backstage_postgres` exposed on local port 5433.
+This non-standard port is chosen on purpose to not conflict with other postgres instances which may be running locally.

 ## GitHub Auth
 To setup you GitHub authentication follow these steps: